We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 What are other spices you can add?

-If you want your own twist on an authentic Greek salad, try experimenting with these other spices.
+If you want your own twist on an authentic dish, try experimenting with these other spices.

 - Fresh parsley, mint, or dill